kyh2010/isaac-go2-ros2/README.md

 git clone https://github.com/Zhefan-Xu/isaac-go2-ros2.git
 ```

-## Run Simulator
+## Run Unitree Go2 Simulation
-To run the simulator, please use the following command:
+To run the simulation, please use the following command:
 ```
 conda activate isaaclab
 python isaac_go2_ros2.py
 ```
-Once the simulator is loaded, the robot can be teleoperated by the keyboard:
+Once the simulation is loaded, the robot can be teleoperated by the keyboard:

 ```W```: Forward, ```A```: Left, ```S```: Backward, ```D```: Right, ```Z```: Left Turn, ```C```: Right Turn.